scribe-org/Scribe-Data/README.md

 # To-Do [`⇧`](#contents) <a id="to-do"></a>

-Please see the [contribution guidelines](https://github.com/andrewtavis/CC0-Mockups/blob/main/CONTRIBUTING.md) if you are interested in contributing to CCO Mockups and the [Issues](https://github.com/andrewtavis/CC0-Mockups/issues) for work that's currently in progress.
+Please see the [contribution guidelines](https://github.com/andrewtavis/CC0-Mockups/blob/main/CONTRIBUTING.md) if you are interested in contributing to CC0 Mockups and the [Issues](https://github.com/andrewtavis/CC0-Mockups/issues) for work that's currently in progress.
 Work that could be implemented includes:

 - Improving current minimalist white mockups